• Skip to primary navigation

 Instructions

-• Mix together sliced apples, raisins, lemon zest, sugar, cinnamon, ginger, and ground almonds.
+• In a large bowl, mix sliced apples, raisins, lemon zest, sugar, cinnamon, ginger, and ground almonds.

 Notes